© 2018 Miraculo Inc. All Rights Reserved

 Other anecdotal support comes from online reports of major success amongst carpal tunnel patients using medical marijuana for treatment.
 Generally, medical marijuana can lessen inflammation of soft tissues, nerve damage, and joint pain, making it a viable treatment for carpal tunnel syndrome treatment.
 States with medical legalization include this ailment, with reason.
 Further medical research on specifically the level of efficacy in severe cases of carpal tunnel syndrome will be necessary to completely replace invasion surgeries.

-All in all if you suffer with carpal tunnel syndrome, don’t be too alarmed.
+If you suffer from carpal tunnel syndrome, don’t be too alarmed.
 It is common, so you are not alone and it is something that can be cured.
 Whether it be through surgery, medication and/or CBD oil.